weiguangcui/Gadget4/documentation/04_config-options.md

 **STARFORMATION**

 If this is enabled, the code can create new star particles out of SPH particles.
-The default star formation model that is implement corresponds to a basic varient of the sub-resolution multi-phase model described in Springel & Hernquist (2003,
+The default star formation model that is implemented corresponds to a basic varient of the sub-resolution multi-phase model described in Springel & Hernquist (2003,
 <http://adsabs.harvard.edu/abs/2003MNRAS.339..289S>).
 By default, the